tchar/cryptodev-python/README.md

 How to build/use?
 -----------------
 To build this, fork the ctypesgen project, from mine repository or the developers repository (links provided below).
 Then assign to the variable CTYPESGEN, located in this project’s Makefile, the ctypesgen.py location.
-Type make.
+Type: ```make```
 Go into tests folder, where a cryptodev module folder was just created.
-To run the tests you can use the script run_tests.py like: python run_tests.py To clean the project type: make clean.
+To run the tests you can use the script run_tests.py like: ```python run_tests.py```
+Note that you must run the script using python 2.7 version, not 3.
+To clean the project type: ```make clean```

 cryptodev/ctypesgen
 -------------------
-You can find cryptodev at: https://github.com/cryptodev-linux/cryptodev-linux/ You can find ctypesgen at: https://code.google.com/p/ctypesgen/ or at my repository (advised): https://github.com/tchar/ctypesgen/
+You can find cryptodev at: https://github.com/cryptodev-linux/cryptodev-linux/
+You can find ctypesgen at: https://code.google.com/p/ctypesgen/
+or at my repository (advised): https://github.com/tchar/ctypesgen/

 Why not fully-automated way?
 ----------------------------